jeremy-cc/solarch-assoc/README.md

         1. permits traffic routing based on geographical location
         2. Geolocation can be done by Continent (e.g. Europe), by Country (e.g Germany) or by State in the case of the USA.
 8. Route 53 is a fully fledged DNS system e.g it supports MX records
+9. Route 53 is billed on usage only.

 ###### VPC